HP ALM/QC is now changed to Micro Focus ALM/QC but still, the content on the page is valid on the new Micro Focus domain and tools as well.

 We have detailed all the steps and provided you with all the resources that will help make your HP ALM/QC installation process easy.

-In next tutorial we will see how to manage requirements and release cycles using ALM.
+In the next tutorial, we will see how to manage requirements and release cycles using ALM.

-Do share you success or failure below in the comments.
+Do share your success or failure below in the comments.